 Unfortunately, because most of us spent decades to only “accumulate wealth”, you may not be prepared to handle wealth.
 There was a Chinese saying “it is difficult to conquer a country, but it is more difficult to protect the country.”
 It happens countless times that people who are in the Wealth Preservation stage made one bad financial decision and turned back to the Wealth Accumulation stage, if not worse.

 If I tell you that investing is simple, you probably won’t believe me.

-Investing seems difficult because most of us were trained to work within our own fields, but not to invest.
-If we can spare the same amount of time and energy of working into investments, we can achieve extraordinary result.
+Investing seems difficult because most of us were trained to work in our own fields, but not to invest.
+If we can spare the same amount of time and energy of working on investments, we can achieve an extraordinary result.

 That sounds great, but that is not the reality.